LinuxCommandLibrary

 -f, --force

-Force removal of running container.
+Force the removal of a running container (uses SIGKILL).

 -v, --volumes